|

 what Nadab and Abihu did.
 They offered worship out of truth.

-us in John 17:17, "Sanctify them through thy
+What's truth?
+Jesus answers that for us in John 17:17, "Sanctify them through thy

 truth: thy word is truth".
 The church, the household of faith,